Return to menu

 Data Source Code (required)

-The unique code for the data source in Primo VE.
+The unique code for the external data source in Primo VE.
+After it has been defined, it cannot be changed.

 Data Source Label